DataPipeline 8.1.0 is now available. It adds support for multi-connection upserting to database tables, JDBC read fetch size, and more. Enjoy.

 What follows is a list of ETL tools for developers already familiar with Java and the JVM (Java Virtual Machine) to clean, validate, filter, and prepare your data for use.

-I was reading a blog at Java Code Geeks on how to create a Spring Batch ETL Job.
-What struck me about the example was the amount of code required by the framework for such a routine task.
-In this blog, you’ll see how to accomplish the same task of summarize a million stock trades to find the open, close, high, and low prices for each symbol using our Data Pipeline framework.
+Most examples of creating a Spring Batch ETL Job require an enormous amount of code for such a routine task.
+In this blog, I will show you how to accomplish the same task of summarizing a million stock trades to find the open, close, high, and low prices for each symbol using our Data Pipeline framework.

 We’re excited to introduce Data Pipeline version 4.1, the second update on our 2016 roadmap.